abdullaharainn/Excel-Projects/Projects.md

 📌 Overview

-This project demonstrates the use of Microsoft Excel for data analysis, reporting, and visualization.
+These projects demonstrate the use of Microsoft Excel for data analysis, reporting, and visualization.
 It includes interactive dashboards, advanced formulas, simplified workflows, and provides actionable insights.

 🚀 Features